Lawani-EJ/Magic_mouse/README.md

 ```
 - The server will now listen for serial input and handle WebSocket communication.

-# License
-This project is licensed under the ISC license.

 ## Contribution
 Feel free to fork and contribute to this project by creating pull requests.